Finishxx/motherload-clone/Readme.md

 # Motherload game clone

-Greatly simplified imitation of Motherload, a flash game playable for example [here](https://www.crazygames.com/game/motherload), made as a semestral project in [FIT CTU](https://fit.cvut.cz/cs)'s "Programming and Algorithms 2" class.
+Greatly simplified imitation of Motherload, a flash game playable for example [here](https://www.crazygames.com/game/motherload).

 The assignment (available in full in czech language in file [zadani.txt](zadani.txt)) in short was to make a simple 2D survival game in `C++`.
 Additional requirements were to use polymorphism,